mubarakmayyeri/mubarakmayyeri/README.md

 - 👋 Hi, I’m @mubarakmayyeri
-- 👀 I’m interested in Data Science, Python and Web Developement.
+- 👀 I’m interested in Data Science, Machine Learning, Artifical Intelligence and Web Developement.
 - 🌱 I’m currently working as AI and Backend developer as a Freelancer.
-- 💞️ I’m looking to collaborate on projects in data science and web developement domains.
+- 💞️ I’m looking to collaborate on projects in Data Dcience and Web Developement domains.
 - 📫 Connect me on LinkedIN - https://www.linkedin.com/in/mubarakmayyeri

 <!---